oracle-livelabs/developer/multicloud-azuredevops-oracledb/verifytests/verifytests.md

 ### Objectives

-In this lab, you will:

 * Setup the pipeline
 * Test the pipeline

 ### Prerequisites

-This lab assumes:
+This lab assumes you have completed previous labs.

-* You have an Oracle Cloud account with OCI and Tenancy administration privileges to create policies and compartments.

 ## Task 1: asdf